 Human Givens Therapy

-Human givens is a new approach to therapy that encompasses the latest understandings from neurobiology and psychology.
-Popularized by the 2004 book by Joe Griffin, Ivan Tyrrell, and Denise Winn, human givens offers a holistic, scientific framework for understanding how individuals and society work.
+Human givens is a relatively new approach to therapy.
+Developed in the 1990s and popularized by the 2003 book Human Givens: The New Approach to Emotional Health and Clear Thinking, by Joe Griffin, Ivan Tyrrell, and Denise Winn, the practice offers a holistic framework for understanding how individuals and society work and coexist.

-This pragmatic and adaptable framework allows therapists to tailor brief, highly personalized interventions that integrate the most effective elements of therapeutic styles, such as cognitive-behavioral therapy (CBT), interpersonal therapy, reflective listening, mindfulness, and guided imagery, with education and solution-driven thinking.
+Its pragmatic, adaptable framework allows therapists to tailor brief, highly personalized interventions that typically integrate education and solution-driven thinking with some of the most effective elements of other therapeutic styles, such as cognitive-behavioral therapy (CBT), interpersonal therapy, reflective listening, motivational interviewing, mindfulness, hypnotherapy, and guided imagery.

-Patients can expect to receive education about their specific problem.
-The human givens psychotherapist will also help patients take on a healthier perspective, learn the skills necessary to resolve their difficulty and rehearse making changes in their lives.
-Most patients see significant progress in a short time due to the practical, problem-focused approach to human givens therapy.
+Clients will receive education about their specific problem.
+A human givens psychotherapist will also help clients shift to taking on a healthier perspective, learn the skills necessary to resolve their difficulties, and rehearse making changes in their lives.
+Patients often see significant progress in a short time due to this practical, problem-focused approach.